Skip to Content

 Houston became an in-demand session singer and recorded more than 600 songs in multiple genres throughout her career.
 Her vocals can be heard on tracks alongside a wide range of artists including Chaka Khan, Donny Hathaway, Jimi Hendrix, Luther Vandross, Beyoncé, Paul Simon, Roberta Flack and her own daughter.

 “What she represents is so powerful that it continues to echo to this day,” said the Rev. Dr. Michael Eric Dyson.
-“She worked with the Irish and African Americans and Italians and Latino and Jewish brothers and sister because she believed in a patchwork and quiltwork of diversity.
+“She worked with the Irish and African Americans and Italians and Latino and Jewish brothers and sisters because she believed in a patchwork and quiltwork of diversity.
 Unlike others who try to negate the beauty and value of all of us coming together.”

-Article Topic Follows: News
+Article Topic Follows: AP National News

 Jump to comments ↓